 The Oxyselect Pink website does mention clinical studies, particularly as it relates to the calorie-reducing effects of Chromax, but no links are listed.
 We found one bit of research showing the ingredient was safe for human consumption, but that’s it.
 At DietSpotlight it takes science to back up product claims.
 Without it, there’s no reason to trust the.

+It’s that time again ladies and gentlemen.
 After taking a comprehensive look at Oxyselect Pink, we’ve reached a verdict.
-There are some positives like a money-back guarantee and a few favorable customer comments, but we can’t recommend it because of the lack of published clinical research supporting weight-loss claims.
-Plus, we’re concerned about the FDA judgements and the inclusion of the “fad” ingredient raspberry ketones.
+There are some positives like a money-back guarantee and a few favorable customer comments, but we just don’t feel comfortable recommending this one because of the lack of published clinical research supporting weight-loss claims.
+Plus, we’re concerned about the FDA judgments and the inclusion of the “fad” ingredient raspberry ketones.

-If you’d like to improve your waistline, we recommend going with a product that won’t put a hole in your pocketbook that contains ingredients backed by published clinical research.
+If you’d like to improve your waistline, we recommend going with a product that contains ingredients backed by published clinical research and offers benefits without negative side effects.
+A company with a clean record with the FDA is always a consideration.

-One of the best products we’ve seen in 2015 is one called Leptigen.
+Among the best products we’ve seen in 2016 is one called Leptigen.
 The supplement contains a four-ingredient proprietary blend, highlighted in published scientific research to boost fat loss and enhance metabolism.
 There’s no one talking about negative side effects and reviews on the web say dieters notice exceptional results.

 Also, the company behind Leptigen is confident in their formula, so they’re offering a Special Trial Offer, impressive.